ngjsjordan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User is unable to find the desired appointment
+User is unable to find the desired appointment.

     * 1a1.
-User searches for the desired appointment (UC09)
+User searches for the desired appointment (UC09).

       Use case resumes from step 2.